-Uniform can be purchased online via Mapac (right) or, if you prefer, Baldwins in Halstead High Street sells our complete range of our school uniform, from stock.
+Uniform can be purchased online via Mapac (right) or, if you prefer, Baldwins at 12 The Centre (new premises, off Halstead High Street) sells our complete range of our school uniform, from stock.
 From time to time the PTFA hold second-hand uniform sales – they welcome any donations of uniform your children have grown out of.

 Other items such as school baseball caps, P.E. bags, swimming bags and book bags may be purchased via the school office.

 To minimise losses of property, PLEASE ENSURE THAT ALL ITEMS OF CLOTHING ARE CLEARLY NAMED.

 Jewellery: The only acceptable form of jewellery are stud earrings.
 All earrings must be removed for PE.